top of page

 Turner's House, Twickenham, London, Friends of Our Earth, 2024.

-Dandelion drawing, charcoal on newspaper articles about climate, on the front of Turner's House as part of the exhibition in the garden.
+Installation view of Dandelion drawing, charcoal on newspaper articles about climate, as part of the exhibition in the garden.
 The exhibition was in response to the Turner and The Environment exhibition at Turner's House in 2024.

 one paved court.jpg